Computer Technician Networking Specialist

 CTNS100 (150 hours)

 Understanding modern electronic devices today requires an understanding of basic electronics principles.
-During this course, students will be taught the foundations of those principles which are rooted in electronics theory and practices and will be able to prove these theories through experimentation in circuit construction, test equipment, structured labs, and data analysis.
-Students will also develop technical skills through classroom and laboratory work throughout the course including soldering techniques, reading of schematic diagrams, and circuit troubleshooting which are all integral to the learning of these principles.
+During this course, computer technician networking students will be taught the foundations of those principles which are rooted in electronics theory and practices and will be able to prove these theories through experimentation in circuit construction, test equipment, structured labs, and data analysis.
+Computer technician networking students will also develop technical skills through classroom and laboratory work throughout the course including soldering techniques, reading of schematic diagrams, and circuit troubleshooting which are all integral to the learning of these principles.
 Prerequisite: None (The CTNS100 sequence can be given before or after the 200 sequence.)

 Digital and Binary Electronics/Computers